-32. The TEC must ensure that funding paid to a TEO under this funding mechanism is not used for programmes of study or micro-credentials where the TEC considers on reasonable grounds that a majority of the programme of study or micro-credential relates to health and safety or regulatory compliance.
+32. The TEC must ensure that funding paid to a TEO under this funding mechanism is not used for a programmes or micro-credential where the TEC considers on reasonable grounds that a majority of the programme of study or micro-credential relates to health and safety or regulatory compliance learning that would displace the responsibility of employers to provide training necessary to mitigate health and safety risks or meet their regulatory compliance obligations.